Moonlight on the Stairs:

 A North London Story

-You may recall meeting Richard Rowe in two of our recent posts, namely Lighting up the Lives of Londoners and Castles in the Air.
-Rowe was the Methodist minister who worked amongst the poor of London in the later years of the nineteenth century, and who left us an affectionate portrait of Hoppety Bob, a man he clearly admired.
+You may recall meeting Richard Rowe in two of our recent articles, namely Lighting up the Lives of Londoners and Castles in the Air.
+Rowe was the Methodist minister who worked amongst the poor of London in the later years of the nineteenth century and left us an affectionate portrait of Hoppety Bob, a man he clearly admired.

 And it was on a Saturday night, and in a quiet street of the kind he describes, that Rowe stopped outside a church, its door open, to listen to the sound of the playing of its organ.
 Falling under the spell of the music he went in, tiptoeing along the shadowy aisles and up the moonlit stairs to the organ loft.
 He sat in a pew and gazed at this

 island of brightness in the dusky old church.
 A broad slant of moonlight through a side window burnished the heavy organ-case, and its swollen cheeked cherubs and tarnished gilt pipes; shot with silvery tissue the faded folds of the curtains of the loft; and transmuted like an alchymist the greasy brass rods and rings from which they hung.

 An old man with grey hair and grey beard, identified by Rowe simply as ‘John — ’, was playing the organ.
 Nearby, sitting on a hassock, a girl with long curls and with what Rowe thought of as an ‘old-fashioned’ face was watching the organist.
 She was his granddaughter and her name was Rosie.

 The journey begins